fate-ewi/bayesdfa/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 2 notes

 * installed size is  5.2Mb; sub-directories of 1Mb or more: libs 4.5Mb
+* GNU make is a SystemRequirements

-Explanation: this is from the compiled 'Stan' model and associated libraries.
+Explanation: this is from the compiled 'Stan' model and associated libraries, and is necessary https://mc-stan.org/rstantools/articles/minimal-rstan-package.html.

 Note that we have an associated manuscript describing the method that we plan to submit to The R Journal after this package is on CRAN.